 - How to sell your goods on Tmall?

-- How do you Increase your ROI on the Marketplace?
+- How do you increase your ROI on the Tmall Marketplace?

 - We are Tmall Partner – Contact us to get started

-Founded in 2008 under the famous Alibaba group, Tmall (天猫), is a subsidiary of the e-commerce website Taobao (淘宝网).
+Founded in 2008 under the famous Alibaba group, Tmall (天猫), is the biggest Chinese e-commerce website in terms of sales values.
+It is a subsidiary of the e-commerce website Taobao (淘宝网).
 Its target market is primarily B2C (Business-To-Consumer).
 Tmall’s concept is ambitious and wise as it allows both local Chinese and international companies to sell their products through the platform in mainland China, Hong Kong, Macau, and Taiwan.
-Tmall stands out from its competitors thanks to its strict standards in terms of quality and renown.
+Tmall stands out from its competitor’s thanks to its strict standards in terms of quality and renown.

 If we look at the ranking of top Chinese websites based on traffic volume, it is clear that Tmall leads the way, even compared to the most popular search engine in China, Baidu.
 In terms of time, Chinese consumers are spending on average 7 minutes per day on the app, which is more than twice the time spent on JD.com.